AUBERTIERThomas/AMMM_MIRI-Project/README.md

 │
 └── README.md

-**1. Instance Generation**
+## 1. Instance Generation

-  The folder InstanceGenerator contains the tools used to generate synthetic problem instances.
+The folder `InstanceGenerator` contains the tools used to generate synthetic input instances.
-  Configuration:
-    - The file InstanceGenerator/config.dat allows the user to define the instances size.

-The generator automatically stores the resulting .dat files under: algorithms/instances/
+### Configuration

+The file `InstanceGenerator/config.dat` defines the characteristics and size of the generated instances (e.g., number of crossings, number of camera models, parameter ranges, etc.).

+All generated `.dat` files are stored by default in:

+    algorithms/instances/

-This location can be changed inside the instance generator code.
+This path can be changed inside the instance generator script or its configuration file.

-Running the instance generator:
+### Running the instance generator
-  **python InstanceGenerator/instanceGenerator.py**

-**2. Algorithms**
+    python InstanceGenerator/instanceGenerator.py

+## 2. Algorithms

-All heuristic algorithms are located under algorithms/heuristics/.
+All heuristic methods are implemented in:

-The implemented heuristics include:
+    algorithms/heuristics/

+The available algorithms are:

-- Greedy constructive heuristic,
+- **Greedy constructive heuristic**
-- Local Search,
+- **Local Search**
-- GRASP.
+- **GRASP**

+Input instances are read from:

+    algorithms/instances/

+Solutions are written to:

+    algorithms/solutions/

+These folders can be customised through the main configuration file.

-**3. Solver Configuration (Main config)**
+## 3. Solver Configuration

-The file algorithms/config.dat contains the main parameters used when running the solver: selection of the algorithm (Greedy, Local Search, GRASP), input/output file name and path, Local Search policy (FI or BI), GRASP-specific settings (alpha, maximum iterations),
+The file `algorithms/config.dat` contains all settings required to run the solver, including:

+- selection of the algorithm (Greedy, Local Search, GRASP)
+- input and output file names and paths
+- Local Search policy (First Improvement or Best Improvement)
+- GRASP parameters (alpha, maximum iterations)
+- paths for instances and solutions

-Running the solver
+### Running the solver

-**python algorithms/Main.py**
+    python algorithms/Main.py

---> The solver reads all relevant settings from algorithms/config.dat.
+The solver automatically loads all parameters from `algorithms/config.dat`.

-**4. ILP Model (CPLEX)**
+## 4. ILP Model (CPLEX)

-The folder cplex/ contains the exact ILP formulation of the problem: project.mod is the ILP model, test.dat is an example instance for testing.
+The folder `cplex/` contains the exact ILP formulation of the problem:

+- `project.mod`  → ILP model
+- `test.dat`     → example instance

+These files can be executed using IBM CPLEX Studio or the CPLEX command-line tools.